A Flexible Itinerary for 3 Days in Sydney [2024]

 Check out our photo guide to the museum, and see why we recommend it.

 Want a guided tour of the city with local insight?
-The Ultimate Sydney Walking Tour by award-winning tour company Local Sauce is the best!
+There are free tours available but the Ultimate Sydney Walking Tour by award-winning tour company Local Sauce is worth every cent!

 Afternoon – Sydney Opera House & Royal Botanic Gardens